Anime Review: Code Geass: Lelouch of the Rebellion R2 (2008)

 The New Time Slot Affected The Anime Storytelling, And It Caused the First Episode of Season 2 to be like Season Episode 1 of Season 1:

-If you want to read my review for Code Geass: Lelouch of the Rebellion season one, you can.
-If you have seen the first season already, you don’t have t
+You should read my review of Code Geass: Lelouch of the Rebellion R1 before reading this review.
+If you have seen the first season already, then you'll be fine.

 Lelouch attends school at Ashford Academy, trying to stave off boredom by going out and gambling with his little brother Rolo Lamperouge.